johnmcmahon/bf-ui/UseCases/ShorelineDetection2.md

 # Shoreline Detection 2
+This is an extension of [Use Case 1](ShorelineDetection1.md).
+- This workflow introduces an image catalog that contains metadata about available images
+- The analyst provides nomination criteria and a service returns descriptions of images that match
+- Those image descriptors are evaluated for fitness based on metadata including cloud cover, date, etc.
+- The analyst chooses images and the process proceeds as before

 ## Concept of Operations
 ### High Level
 <img src="http://www.websequencediagrams.com/files/render?link=D9axg9OAxnfJh6duGlpZ"/>
 [original file](https://www.websequencediagrams.com/?lz=dGl0bGUgRGV0ZWN0IFNob3JlbGluZSAyCgphdXRvbnVtYmVyIDEKCnBhcnRpY2lwYW50IEFuYWx5c3QABw1QaWF6emEKCk5vdGUgb3ZlcgAeCCwAFAc6IAogIFByZWNvbmRpdGlvbnM6IFNlcnZpY2UgcmVnaXN0cmF0aW9uLCBNZXRhZGF0YSBoYXJ2ZXN0aW5nCmVuZCBub3RlCgoAdgctPgCAfwc6IFNlbGVjdCBBT0kAEwtyZWYAgQEGAHYIRGlzYwCBEwVDYW5kaWRhdGUgSW1hZ2VzCiAgU2VlIE5vbWluAAsLZW5kIHJlZi0tPgBgCgAqEQBVG0V2YWx1YXRlAFgYABcJAFUbAIEcBSBTY29yAF8NAIFqEGkAIgV0byBhbmFseXplCgpvcHQgaWYgbmVlZGVkCiAAgyoILT4AgwQIR2V0AINuB2lvbiBBbGdvcml0aG1zCiAAg0MHAIFrDQAVFWVuZCAAglQdAIRFDwCCYQgABhIAglcUQWNrbm93bGVkZ2VtZW50AINkFEluc3AAg3QFABsQbG9vcCBSZWN1cnJpbmcAgWcYU3RhdHVzCiAgYWx0IE9wZQCEeQYgQ29tcGxldGUKICAAggMJAIRiClByb3Bvc2VkAIFJDmVsc2UgSW5jAB4dAGcJZW5kCmVuZACFNxRSZXZpZXcgcABeCHMAgjMK&s=magazine&h=QNPoqJueVeUx70un)

+#### Preconditions
+These activities are out of scope for this use case, but required for it to be successful.

+##### Service Registration
+- [ ] service reporting the available detection algorithms
+- [ ] pzsvc-nominator
+- [ ] pzsvc-bf-eval
+- [ ] pzsvc-bf

+##### Metadata Harvesting
+- [ ] One or more image archives must be established.
+They may be managed inside or outside Piazza.
+- [ ] The image catalog must be populated with metadata about available images from each image archive.

 #### Information Exchanges
 ##### Nominate Images - [see below](#nominate-images)